Importance of World Wide Web

 What is the World Wide Web?

-Example: Internet Explorer, Mozilla Firefox, Google Chrome are this type of browsers.
+Example: Internet Explorer, Mozilla Firefox, and Google Chrome are these types of browsers.

 Benefits of World Wide Web:

 ii.
 You will be able to access it from anywhere any place.

 iii.
 You can learn anything for educational purposes.

 iv.
 You can work from home and have access to a global workforce.